-When handling either grievance or disciplinary issues, ensure that you begin by establishing the facts.
+When handling a grievance ensure that you begin by establishing the facts.
 Never meet management when they are better informed than you are.
 When interviewing the member(s) make sure you have a private place and sufficient time.

 You will need to find out: